On Kirkwood--Dirac quasiprobabilities and unravelings of quantum channel assigned to a tight frame: Introduction

-This paper studies some properties of tight frames expressed in terms of the corresponding Kirkwood--Dirac quasiprobabilities \cite{kirkwood33,dirac45}.
+This paper explores some properties of tight frames expressed in terms of the corresponding Kirkwood--Dirac quasiprobabilities \cite{kirkwood33,dirac45}.
 These quasiprobabilities constitute a Hermitian matrix assigned to a tight frame.
 Also, they can be interpreted as related to Kraus operators of certain quantum channel.
 The paper is organized as follows.
-Section \ref{ces2} reviews the preliminary facts and fix the notation.
-Extremal unravelings of quantum channels in general are considered in Sec. \ref{ces3}.
-Kirkwood--Dirac quasiprobabilities assigned to a tight frame are considered in Sec. \ref{ces4}.
-Section \ref{ces4} is devoted to properties of the matrices assigned to an equiangular tight frame.
-In particular, we estimate from above their Hilbert--Schmidt and spectral norms.
-The presented relations are exemplified in Sec. \ref{ces6}.
+Section \ref{ces2} reviews the preliminary facts and gives the notation.
+Extremal unravelings of quantum channels in general are examined in Section \ref{ces3}.
+Kirkwood--Dirac quasiprobabilities assigned to a tight frame are considered in Section \ref{ces4}.
+In Section \ref{ces5}, new entropic uncertainty relations are formulated for arbitrary unraveling of the considered quantum channel.
+These results follow from inequalities with the Hilbert--Schmidt and spectral norms of the matrix consisted of the quasiprobabilities.
+The presented relations are exemplified in Section \ref{ces6}.
 Section \ref{ces7} concludes the paper with a summary of the results.
 Appendix \ref{locva} is devoted to results concerning the location of eigenvalues.
 An elementary inequality is proved in Appendix \ref{appa}.